-With the proper care, your kale will be ready for you to eat in as little as a couple of weeks if you’re growing microgreens, about 4 weeks for baby greens and about 8-10 weeks for full-sized kale.
+With the proper care, your kale will be ready to eat in as little as a couple of weeks if you’re growing microgreens, about 4 weeks for baby greens and about 8-10 weeks for full-sized kale.

 Once your kale has grown to maturity comes the fun part: Harvesting and eating your freshly grown kale.

-Kale is a cut-and-come-again plant, meaning that it will continue to produce new leaves as you harvest mature ones.
+Kale is a cut-and-come-again plant- it will continue to produce new leaves as you harvest mature ones.
 As long as you keep taking good care of your kale, you should be able to enjoy fresh greens for months.

 To harvest your kale correctly, start at the bottom of the stalk and move upwards.
-Be sure you leave a minimum of four leaves so that the plant can continue to grow.
+Be sure to harvest no more than 1/3 of the plant at a time so it can continue to grow.
 I wrote a post with photos showing how to harvest kale without hurting the plant, so stop by for more details.

 Now all that’s left to do is rinse your kale off and get to eating!